 Summary

+Laying the basis for how a project schedule will function is important.
+Understanding the options and the result of your option choices will help the schedule deliver the value you are hoping to achieve.
+Forthought and planning will help create the type of schedule needed for managing your project.

 In this module you learned how to: Create project calendars and the options that work with the calendars.

 Save a customized calendar for use by other project schedules